-This is a survey course of major literary works, mainly of 19th- and 20th- century authors, designed to develop the ability to read critically with understanding and appreciation.
+This is a survey course of major literary works, mainly of 19th and 20th century authors, designed to develop the ability to read critically with understanding and appreciation.
+The major units constitute a general framework for American writers from early American authors to the present.
+The literature covers numerous genres, but mainly short fiction, poetry and essays.